Application Master's Program

 You apply to our program by email to applications-medneuro(at)charite.de.
 The call for applications is now open!

 Late applications and applications submitted by post will not be considered without any notification.

-Step 2: Admission Test – Early/Mid February
+Step 2: Admission Test (Subject Test) – Early/Mid February

 We ask you to sit a first admission test which we co-ordinate with other German Graduate Schools of Neuroscience.
 The test will be held at various locations in Germany and abroad.
 This test will check your basic to advanced knowledge in biology, cell-biology, chemistry and physics.

 The two-hour test consists of multiple choice questions in the fields of general and neurobiology (10 questions), cell biology (10 questions), chemistry (20 questions), and physics (20 questions).
 The test will ask for your knowledge (Bachelor's level) in these fields.
 For each multiple choice question 5 answers are offered of which only one answer is correct.
 Negative marking will not be applied for incorrectly answered questions.

 The style and level of the multiple choice questions are similar to the Graduate Record Examination (GRE) Subject Tests.
 Handbooks for this GRE subject test as well as common undergraduate textbooks are therefore recommended for preparation.
 Free sample questions from the GRE subject test are available on the GRE website (see "Test Preparation/Subject Tests").

 Step 3: Submission of Final Documents – End of February

 The admission committee would like to get a better picture of you and your academic career and ambitions to join the program.
 Before the interviews will take place, either via Skype or in person, please submit the following document: